Justice Department: Too late to pass Equal Rights Amendment

 The Justice Department has issued a finding that an expired pair of deadlines imposed by Congress decades ago means it's too late for more states to ratify it now.
 Thirty-five states ratified the ERA before the deadlines expired — three short of the 38 needed.

+Responding to the Justice Department's opinion, Attorney General Mark Herring issued a statement:

+“It is wholly unsurprising that the Trump Administration has found yet another way to oppose women’s equality.
+The ERA should have been passed by Virginia and other states a long time ago.
+It should have been unanimous.
+Women in America deserve to have equality guaranteed in the Constitution.
+The fact that Republican attorneys general are suing to block the ERA, and that they now have the support of the Trump Administration, is absolutely repugnant."

-Supporters of the amendment disagree and have filed a federal lawsuit in Massachusetts hoping to pave a legal path.
+Supporters of the amendment disagree with the DoJ's stance and have filed a federal lawsuit in Massachusetts hoping to pave a legal path forward.

+Meanwhile, a Senate committee on Thursday approved a resolution to ratify the amendment by a 10-5 vote, with one Republican committee member joining Democrats.

 RELATED: Lawsuit seeks to ease adoption of Equal Rights Amendment